benonymity/spotify-buddylist/README.md

 ### Docker:

 Pull `benonymity/spotify-buddylist:latest` and run it with an environment variable SP_DC containing your token.
-Bind port 10000 to wherever you want to serve the webpage.
+Bind port 10000 to wherever you want to serve the webpage, and if you want to persist listening history bind `activity.db` to a local file.

 Example Docker command:

 ```
-docker run -d -p 10000:10000 --name spotify-buddylist benonymity/spotify-buddylist:latest
+docker run -d -p 10000:10000 -v spotify/activity.db:/activity.db --name spotify-buddylist benonymity/spotify-buddylist:latest
 ```

 # Getting your sp_dc token